haviethung3004/Netmiko-mcp/README.md

 ## 🔧 System Requirements

 - Python 3.13 or higher
-- Cisco network device(s) accessible via SSH
+- Cisco network device(s) accessible via SSH or you can use (CML Cisco sandbox)
-- API key for Mistral AI or OpenAI (for AI assistance)
 - Windows/Linux/macOS compatible

 ## 🚀 Quick Start